-Yellow crazy ant infestation zones have been identified in the Cairns region (see map above).
-Residents and landowners in these zones are restricted from moving materials outside these zones that could potentially carry yellow crazy ants and facilitate a new infestation.
+Yellow crazy ant infestations have been detected in areas south of Cairns and near Kuranda.
+Residents in these areas are restricted from moving material that could potentially carry yellow crazy ants and unintentionally cause a new infestation outside of these areas.

-General advice for people living in an infestation zone:
+General advice for people living in an infestation area:

 Are you moving or selling pot plants, outdoor furniture or play equipment?